pantheon-systems/documentation/source/_docs/create-sites.md

     </p></div>
 3. If applicable, affiliate the site with an [organization](/docs/organization-dashboard/#new-sites).
 4. Click **Create Site**.
 5. Select your [start state](/docs/start-state).
 Install WordPress, Drupal 8, or Drupal 7 with one click.
-You can also select from any of the public or [private distributions](/docs/custom-upstream) available on the platform.
+You can also select from any of the public or [Custom Upstreams](/docs/custom-upstream) available on the platform.
 6. Click **Visit your Pantheon Dashboard**.
 7. Click **Visit Development Site** and complete the installation process for the selected framework.
  ![Visit development site button](/source/docs/assets/images/dashboard/visit-development-site.png)